SublimeText/UnitTesting/README.md

 container (headless), streams output to stdout/stderr and keeps a cache volume so repeated runs are fast.

-By default it:

-- builds `unittesting-local` image from `./docker` if missing
-- mounts your repo as `/project`
-- runs UnitTesting through the same CI shell entrypoints
-- stores Sublime install/cache in docker volume `unittesting-home`
-- synchronizes only changed files into `Packages/<Package>` using `rsync`

 Useful options:

 - `--file tests/test_foo.py`